jump-dev/Cbc.jl/README.md

 The complete list of parameters can be found by running the ``cbc`` executable and typing ``?`` at the prompt.

+In addition, we provide the julia-specific option ``check_warmstart`` which, if set to ``false``, will tell the wrapper to pass along the warmstart solution regardless of if it satisfies the constraints of the problem.
+The default value is ``true``.

 ### Using the C interface

 The low-level C interface is available in the ``CbcCInterface`` submodule: